Skip to Main Content

 Where can I find the Ohio State Academy (CCP) Program application?
 All information regarding the Ohio State Academy Program application can be found on the Ohio State Academy website

 I don’t live near Columbus but am an Ohio high school student.
 Can I still apply for the program?
-You may discuss your specific circumstances with the program coordinator, however as both classes and internships are held in and around Franklin County, the primary audience is those from Central Ohio.
+You may discuss your specific circumstances with the program coordinator

 Do I have to be admitted to the Ohio State Academy before I apply to HSIP?
-You may apply to HSIP before you have received notice from your OSU Academy application but you must apply to both.
-Please note to participate in HSIP you must be admitted to the OSU academy.
+Yes, please note to participate in the new Glenn program you must be admitted to the OSU academy.

-Will applying to HSIP help my Ohio State Academy application?
-No. The application for the Ohio State Academy is a separate process, and HSIP is an opportunity that you may take advantage of if you are admitted.
+Will applying to the new Glenn Program help my Ohio State Academy application?
+No. The application for the Ohio State Academy is a separate process, our program one offering among many great offering the Ohio State Academy offers.

 What happens if I am not admitted to the academy?
-Can I still participate in HSIP?
-Unfortunately it is not possible to participate in HSIP if you are not admitted to the Ohio State Academy.
+Can I still participate in the new program.
+Unfortunately it is not possible to participate in our program if you are not admitted to the Ohio State Academy.
 If that occurs, however, we encourage you to also consider participating in John Glenn College of Public Affairs Democracy Camp

 Are the classes and internships in-person or remote?
 The classes and internships that are associated with the program are primarily held in-person.

 What is the time commitment for the program?
-The HSIP program involves both internship and coursework averaging 15 to 20 hours each week during the semester.
+This program would involve both internship and coursework averaging 15 to 20 hours each week during the semester.

 What do the classes associated with the HSIP program entail?
-Public Affairs 1191 is the course that the internship is associated with, and provides professional development and cohort building, while Public Affairs 2110 provides an academic introduction to public affairs.
+Public Affairs 4191.01 is the course that the internship would be associated with, and provides professional development skills, while Public Affairs 2110 or 2120 provides an academic introduction to public affairs.

 What are the hours for the internship?
 The exact hours vary from site to site; however, all internships occur during business hours (9 a.m. to 5 p.m.) and will be between eight to 10 total hours per week.